Panel depicting Wolf Moon by Moy Sutherland Jr., Nuu-Chah-Nulth Nation

 *Shipping costs to be determined, please call 503-810-7525 for accurate quote

-Morris (Moy) Sutherland is from Ahousaht, on the West Coast of Vancouver Island.
+Morris (Moy) Sutherland is from the village of Masayaht in Tofino, British Columbia.
 He is of the Nuu-chah-nulth Nation.
-His native name is Hiish-Miik in Nuu-chah-nulth, which translates as someone who gets whatever they are after: fish, deer, whales, etc. His native name in Coast Salish is chi-outin or someone who helps.
+His Nuu-Chah-Nulth name is Hiish-Miik, which translates as someone who gets whatever they are after.
+His Coast Salish name is Chi-Outin or someone who helps.
 Born on January 4, 1974, he grew up steeped in his culture and its traditions.
 As a young man he worked in the forests of British Columbia where he always found strength and peace of mind.
 To this day, his culture remains his greatest source of inspiration.

 In 1995, with encouragement from family and friends, Moy began his artistic career in Alert Bay, learning the principals of carving from the Kwa-kwakwala carver Joe Wilson.
 Upon mastering some basic techniques, he moved home to learn more about horizons.
 Over the period Moy has been carving, he has proven himself an intelligent and meticulous artist.
 Between the year 1997 and 2000, Moy worked with Victor and Carey Newman at the Blue Raven Gallery in Sooke BC.